 Acronym Meaning

 AES Advanced Encryption Standard

-CA Certificate Authority
+СА Client Application

 CBC Cipher Block Chaining

 ССМ Counter with CBC-Message Authentication Code

 ССМР CCM Protocol

 CPU Central Processing Unit

 CSP Critical Security Parameter

 DAR Data At Rest

 DEK Data Encryption Key

 DH Diffie-Hellman

 DSA Digital Signature Algorithm

 ECDH Elliptic Curve Diffie Hellman

 ECDSA Elliptic Curve Digital Signature Algorithm

 EEPROM Electrically Erasable Programmable Read-Only Memory

 FIPS Federal Information Processing Standards

 FQDN Fully Qualified Domain Name

 GCM Galois Counter Mode

+HMAC Keyed-Hash Message Authentication Code

 Acronym Meaning

-HMAC Keyed-Hash Message Authentication Code

 HTTPS Hypertext Transfer Protocol Secure

 IEEE Institute of Electrical and Electronics Engineers

 IP Internet Protocol

 IPsec Internet Protocol Security

-KEK Key Encryption Key
+КЕК Key Encryption Key

-KMAC KECCACK Message Authentication Code
+КМАС KECCACK Message Authentication Code

+KMD Key Management Document

 NIST National Institute of Standards and Technology

 OS Operating System

 PBKDF Password-Based Key Derivation Function

-PP Protection Profile
+РР Protection Profile

 RA Registration Authority

 RBG Random Bit Generator

 REK Root Encryption Key

 ROM Read-only memory

 RSA Rivest Shamir Adleman Algorithm

 SDE Security Data Element

 SDO Security Data Object

 SFP Security Function Policy

 SFR Security Functional Requirement

 SHA Secure Hash Algorithm

 SK Symmetric Key or Symmetric Encryption Key

 SPI Security Parameter Index

 SSH Secure Shell

 ST Security Target

 TLS Transport Layer Security

 TOE Target of Evaluation

 TSF TOE Security Functionality

 TSS TOE Summary Specification

 USB Universal Serial Bus

-1.4 Test Environment Note
+1.4.
+Test Environment Note

-- Many of the test EAs in this Supporting Document require the evaluator to directly exercise low-level interfaces to the DSC to manipulate it in a manner that may not be feasible with a commercially-available model of the DSC and associated tools.
-In such cases it is acceptable for the TOE developer to produce materials that allow for the required tests to be executed.
-As such materials may be proprietary to the vendor, it is sufficient for the evaluator to execute these tests (or observe the execution of these tests) at the TOE developer's facility.
-For any tests that are executed in this manner, the evaluator shall ensure the following: - The test report shall document the measures the evaluator took to gain assurance that if the TOE itself is modified to allow for certain tests to be performed, the security of the TOE is not reduced in the unmodified TOE (i.e. if the TOE is modified to use a special firmware build, this should not create a situation where the modified build enforces required security functionality that the unmodified build does not). - Any tools used to conduct the required testing shall produce sufficient evidence to demonstrate that the test was successful (e.g., if a tool is designed to erase a particular key, it should also attempt to perform some operation that requires the use of that key to provide evidence that the key destruction succeeded).
+Many of the test EAs in this Supporting Document require the evaluator to directly exercise lowlevel interfaces to the DSC to manipulate it in a manner that may not be feasible with the commercially-available (production) model of the DSC and associated tools.
+When this is the case, the TOE developer may provide models of the DSC and associated tools which allow for the required tests to be executed by the evaluator (or as necessary, executed by the TOE developer and observed by the evaluator).

+For any tests that are executed using non-commercially-available versions of the TOE provided by the developer, the evaluator shall ensure the following:

+- The test report shall document the measures the evaluator took to gain assurance that if the TOE itself is modified to allow for certain tests to be performed, the security of the TOE is not reduced in the unmodified TOE (i.e. if the TOE is modified to use a special firmware build, this should not create a situation where the modified build enforces required security functionality that the unmodified build does not). - Any tools used to conduct the required testing shall produce sufficient evidence to demonstrate that the test was successful (e.g., if a tool is designed to erase a particular key, it should also attempt to perform some operation that requires the use of that key to provide evidence that the key destruction succeeded). - The evaluator shall ensure that the tool actually performs the intended action and does not create a contrived outcome that imitates the results of a passing test without performing the actual operation (e.g. if a tool is designed to erase a particular key and output its value as proof of this, the tool should be obtaining the actual key value and not simply returning a static result).

-- The evaluator shall ensure that the tool actually performs the intended action and does not create a contrived outcome that imitates the results of a passing test without performing the actual operation (e.g. if a tool is designed to erase a particular key and output its value as proof of this, the tool should be obtaining the actual key value and not simply returning a static result). - 15 The test EAs for individual SFRs identify cases where developer tools may be needed to execute the test as written.
+The test EAs for individual SFRs identify cases where developer tools may be needed to execute the test as written.

-2 Evaluation Activities for SFRs
+Chapter 2.
+Evaluation Activities for SFRs